nateforsyth/nateforsyth.github.io/_posts/2019-04-23-retrieving-sharepoint-choice-field-options-in-spfx-using-rest.md

 Righty, now it's time to actually retrieve the EntitySet records like we did previously using the browser.

-Update the WebParts' render method like so.
+Update the WebParts' render method like so (this will invoke the method in the background, allowing the rest of the WebPart to continue to load/function until the data we require is available).

 ~~~ts
 public render(): void {